Two’s Company – One’s Better

 Because, do you know why?
 I’ve seen inside the Wendy House and it really isn’t all it’s cracked up to be.

 I have friends who are very happily married.
 I enjoy their company hugely and we laugh non-stop on our evenings out.
 I still wouldn’t want to be them.
 In fact, the more years I’ve spent with friends in couples, the happier I feel about being single.
-That’s not to be derogatory about why they have; I just don’t think I have the ability to share someone else’s airspace.
+That’s not to be derogatory about what they have; I just don’t think I have the ability to share someone else’s airspace.

 I never have to report where I’m going or tell anyone what time I’m coming home – heck, I don’t even have to come home!
 And often don’t.
 Places to go!
 People to see!